All Episodes

 Now, by the way, it's pretty hard to even get a criminal in jail these days.

-Why did you why did you allow that person to go back out on the street?
+Why did you allow that person to go back out on the street?

-Why did you chase an innocent jogger and hold him a g at gunpoint uh for no reason or at all whatsoever?
+Why did you chase an innocent jogger and hold them at gunpoint for no reason at all whatsoever?

-Um why does he want to end fracking and and put a moratorium on fracking when it's an eighty billion dollar industry in your state, Dr. Oz, that would destroy Pennsylvania's economy.
+Why does he want to end fracking and put a moratorium on fracking when it's an $80 billion industry in your state, Dr. Oz?

-And when I was gonna point out the reason the trade unions are so ambivalent about him, because traditionally they would endorse the Democrat, but they're not, because they know that his position on fracking, specifically that he calls it a stain on Pennsylvania, that he's in past said he should be there should be a moratorium, signed a document on that read to that degree.
+I was going to point out the reason the trade unions are so ambivalent about him, because traditionally they would endorse the Democrat, but they're not, because they know that his position on fracking, specifically they call it a stain on Pennsylvania, that he's in past said there should be moratorium, signed a document to that degree, that it would destroy jobs.

 Pennsylvania manufacturing survives because energy is inexpensive here.